-Name of entity Place of incorporation/ establishment Class of shares held Value of issued and fully paid share capital ownershi rtion of p interest the Group 2021 % of v ortion oting or held 2021 % Principal activity 1488 Alberni Development Holdings Limited Partnership ("1488 Alberni LPDH") Canada N/A N/A 28 28 28 (note a) 28 (note a) Property development 1488 Alberni Investment Limited Partnership ("1488 Alberni LPI") Canada N/A N/A 28 28 28 (note a) 28 (note a) Property development Bayshore British Virgin Islands Ordinary CAD125,200,000 50 50 50 50 Investment holding (note b) More Cash Limited ("More Cash") British Virgin Islands Ordinary US\$100 (note c) (Note 45) 42 (note c) (Note 45) 42 Investment holding Guangzhou Jiang Nan Properties Ltd. ("Jiang Nan Properties") (note d) PRC Registered capital RMB72,624,000 75 N/A 75 N/A Property holding More Star Limited ("More Star") British Virgin Islands Ordinary US\$10 40 40 40 40 Investment holding (note e)
+Name of entity Place of incorporation/ establishment Class of shares/capital held Value of issued and fully paid share capital ownershi tion of p interest he Group 2022 % VO. rtion of ting or held 2022 % Principal activity 1488 Alberni Development Holdings Limited Partnership ("1488 Alberni LPDH") Canada N/A N/A 28 28 28 (note (a)) 28 (note (a)) Property development 1488 Alberni Investment Limited Partnership ("1488 Alberni LPI") Canada N/A N/A 28 28 28 (note (a)) 28 (note (a)) Property development Bayshore British Virgin Islands Ordinary CAD125,200,000 50 50 50 50 Investment holding (note (b)) Guangzhou Jiang Nan Property Co., Ltd. ("Jiang Nan Property") (notes (c) and (d)) PRC Registered capital RMB72,624,000 75 75 75 75 Property holding More Star Limited ("More Star") British Virgin Islands Ordinary United States dollars ("US\$") 10 40 40 40 40 Investment holding (note (e))

-- (a) The Group is able to exercise joint control over the relevant activities of 1488 Alberni LPDH and 1488 Alberni LPI, limited partnerships incorporated in British Columbia, Canada, as the major decisions regarding the relevant activities of 1488 Alberni LPDH and 1488 Alberni LPI require unanimous consent of their respective shareholders according to the shareholders' agreements. - (b) The principal activities of its subsidiaries are holding of a hotel property and hotel operation in Vancouver, Canada. - (c) During the year ended 31 March 2022, the Group acquired an additional 18% equity interests in More Cash at a consideration of HK\$110,000,000 (the "Acquisition").
+- (a) The Group is able to exercise joint control over the relevant activities of 1488 Alberni LPDH and 1488 Alberni LPI, being limited partnerships established in British Columbia, Canada, as the major decisions regarding the relevant activities of 1488 Alberni LPDH and 1488 Alberni LPI require unanimous consent of their respective shareholders according to the shareholders' agreements. - (b) The principal activities of its subsidiaries are holding of a hotel property and hotel operation in Vancouver, Canada. - (c) During the year ended 31 March 2022, the Group acquired an additional 18% equity interests in More Cash Limited ("More Cash"), which was 42% owned by the Group, at a consideration of HK\$110,000,000 (the "Acquisition").
 The consideration was settled by cash.
 Upon completion of the Acquisition, the Group held 60% shareholding of More Cash and it became a non-wholly owned subsidiary of the Company.

-More Cash is an investment holding company which holds 75% equity interests in Jiang Nan Properties.
+More Cash is an investment holding company which holds 75% equity interests in Jiang Nan Property.